KennyHoopla

-Kenneth La'ron (born August 5, 1997), known by his stage name KennyHoopla, is an American singer, songwriter and musician.
+Kenneth La'ron Beasley (born August 5, 1997), known by his stage name KennyHoopla, is an American indie rock singer, songwriter and musician.
 He is primarily known from his singles "How Will I Rest in Peace if I'm Buried by a Highway?" and "Estella".
 He released his commercial debut EP How Will I Rest in Peace if I'm Buried by a Highway? on May 15, 2020.

 Early life

 La'ron was born in Cleveland, Ohio.
 He moved to Oshkosh, Wisconsin as a child.
 He spent a large part of his youth in-between the two cities.
 When asked about his earliest musical memory in an interview with DIY magazine, La'ron recalled recording a "horrible" freestyle rap on a cassette toy his mother gave him when he was around 10 years old.

 Music career

 2016–2019: Beneath the Willow Tree and other singles

 KennyHoopla began posting songs to his SoundCloud page in 2016.
 On October 5, 2016, he released an EP titled Beneath the Willow Tree to SoundCloud, which consisted of some of the tracks he had posted throughout the year, as well as some new songs.
 The EP received acclaim from several music blogs, who considered him an artist to watch.
 On October 26, he uploaded the song "Cave" to SoundCloud, which became his most streamed song on the site at the time.

 On August 6, 2017, he released his commercial debut single "Waves", along with a music video.
 This was followed by "Sickness" in 2018.
 On February 1, 2019, he released the single "Lost Cause", which became his most popular song at the time and gained him more exposure.
 Its music video was released on February 6.
 This was followed by "Sore Loser" on September 18, which was also positively received.